JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 #### 16. Caffeine Overload
 Only 1 energy drink a day.
 When I go above that, my body starts to feel a bit ill.
 Pretty sure that stuff isn't great for you.

+Oh but the Pure Leaf UnSweetened Green Tea is like nitro for brain focus.

 #### 17. Move It, Move It
 You need some sort of exercise.
 This was a recommendation add.
 I ended up living semi-close by to the office and walk a little over a mile each day to work.
 Not too shabby.
 And don't eat so much rice.